 That’s right, alpaca yoga has arrived in Oregon’s Mt.
 Hood Territory and it’s kind of the best.
-A few coworkers and I went out to Molalla a few weeks ago to give it a try and I am here to answer your burning questions:
+Classes are offered on Monday evenings from May thru September.
+A few coworkers and I went out to Molalla in June to give it a try and I am here to answer your burning questions:

 What on earth is alpaca yoga?
 Great first question.
 Alpaca yoga is when you take a yoga class either out in a pasture or a barn full of friendly, curious alpacas.